glennhickey/sg2vg/README.md

 # sg2vg
 Prototype code for importing a Side Graph (from a GA4GH server) into a VG

+(in development)